brandur/sorg/content/articles/sequences-project.md

 +++
-hook = "In the spirit of the continued production of independent content, I'm kicking off a two-week photography and writing project in Berlin called <em>Sequences</em>." location = "San Francisco" published_at = 2019-06-04T21:54:26Z title = "Sequences: A Modest, Contra-garden Travel Project"
+hook = "In the spirit of the continued production of independent content, I'm running a two-week photography and writing project in Berlin called <em>Sequences</em>." location = "San Francisco" published_at = 2019-06-04T21:54:26Z title = "Sequences: A Modest, Contra-garden Travel Project"